Installation

 Using Docker

-..
-You can use the PyKokkos Docker image to develop PyKokkos itself, as
+You can use the PyKokkos Docker image to develop PyKokkos itself, as well as

-.. well as develop and run applications.
-We recommend using the pk
+develop and run applications.
+We recommend to use

 Design Decision